TOU-HID/new/# Instruction for creating new page.md

 <img src="./img/samplePage.png" alt="#"/>

-**Now create a copy of the “samplePage.jsx” in pages folder and rename it as your new page like “newPage.jsx”**
+**Now create a copy of the “samplePage.jsx” in pages folder and rename it as your new page name like “newPage.jsx”**

 ```html
 /* eslint-disable react/prop-types */